gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

         }
       }

-To do this we introduced the function, <code>makeIdentity</code>, that makes an identity matrix.
+To do this we introduced the function, `makeIdentity`, that makes an identity matrix.
 An identity matrix is a matrix that effectively represents 1.0 so that if you multiply by the identity nothing happens.
 Just like

 <div class="webgl_center">X * 1 = X</div>